justin2004/weblog/DRAFTS/1G/README.md

 If they can appeal to all the customers that can't easily decided between LPG and RDF they'd have ...

 The 1G data model they are thinking about is basically RDF where each triple has an internal identifier.
+TODO which is interesting -- RDF as the general metamodel...